AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/engage/account-filters.md

 >[!NOTE]
 >
->For the [!UICONTROL Member of Account List] filter, there's only one qualifier: "is" - Additional qualifiers (such as "is not" and "is any") are not available.
+>For the [!UICONTROL Member of Account List] filter, there's only one qualifier: "[!UICONTROL is]" - Additional qualifiers (such as "is not" and "is any") are not available.

 ## [!UICONTROL Member of Named Account] {#member-of-named-account}